bluz71/nvim-linefly/README.md

 Sections C, D, V & W will **not** be displayed when the `statusline` width is less than 80 columns.

+Section E, active buffer-attached LSP client names, will only be displayed when the `statusline` width is greater than or equal to 120 columns.

 Note, filenames will be displayed as follows: